Long Beach Jane Doe

-The Long Beach Jane Doe (known locally as Jane Doe 40) was an unidentified murder victim whose body was found on May 28, 1974.
+The Long Beach Jane Doe (known locally as Jane Doe 40) is an unidentified murder victim whose body was found on May 28, 1974.
 Her suspected murderer was arrested in 2013, but she has never been identified, despite extensive investigation.

 Discovery of the body

 The strangled body of a young woman was found on May 28, 1974, on the jetty of Alamitos Beach in Long Beach, California.

 She was estimated to be between 18 and 28 years old and had been raped.
 Basic physical examination showed she was about 5 feet 5 inches tall and weighed about 118 pounds.
 The victim was white with possible Hispanic ancestry, as she had brown or black hair and brown eyes.
 She also had a unique scar on the back of her left hand, which was shaped like the letter T. She also had an inch-long scar on the back of her left thigh.

 She was wearing a white gold, 14-karat engagement ring with a small diamond.
 She was clothed in a pinkish-orange pants suit with a faux black fur coat and calf-high suede boots.

 The only items the Jane Doe carried were a house key and padlock key.
 The padlock key was attached to a broken chain.